Overview

 Challenges

 The brain retains more information from real-life experiences.
 The millennial generation requires training that captivates and teaches in a more visual manner.
 So, our client needed a solution that is captivating for Gen Z while being user-friendly and adaptive for Gen Y to the boomers.
-Also, when it comes to PITs training, safety is of the utmost importance followed by cost.
-Binding these needs with Virtual Reality brings challenges too.
-The application must be user-friendly for millennials to boomers while still accommodating the high complexities that are required to bring real-life training experience.One of the big challenges that we face with motion-based VR applications is the motion sickness felt by the users.
-The same was a major concern for the clients.
-The client also required an option to register the output of the various training modules, the ability to control access for different types of users, and much more.
-Also, in order to simulate the controls of forklifts, we also need to accommodate the extra hardware and make a concrete communication between all the hardware and the software.
+When it comes to PITs training, safety is of the utmost importance, followed by cost.
+Binding these needs with virtual reality brings challenges too.
+The application must be user-friendly for millennials to boomers while still accommodating the high complexities that are required to bring real-life training experience.One of the big challenges with motion-based VR applications is motion sickness—a major concern for the client.
+The client also required an option to register the output of the various training modules, the ability to control access for different types of users, and smooth communication between the software and external hardware.

 Solution